D221/vocaloid-rate/README.md

 ### 3. Access the Application:

-- Open your web browser and navigate to `http://localhost:8000`.
+- The application will be available at `http://localhost:8000`.
   > **Important:** You must use `localhost` and not the IP address `127.0.0.1`.
 Using the IP address will cause the YouTube video embeds to fail due to API security policies.

 ### 4. How to Stop: